 Please briefly state the purpose of your Scholarship

 This is your first opportunity to let us know what you plan to do with your Scholarship funding.
-Think of it as an outline for your application.
-You should clearly explain what you would like to do with your Scholarship funding and why, in no more than one paragraph.
+You should clearly explain what you would like to do with your Scholarship funding and why, in a few lines (50 words).